 I was hesitant to push while on the birthing ball or standing.
 Midwife Laura reassured me that she would move the birthing ball when the head emerged and catch my baby.
 On one of my next pushes, my water bust all over the birthing ball.
 It was quite exciting!
 The nurses cleaned it up so fast, I never saw anything.
 Another tip: Keep focused on your body, not the world around you.
 Things around you can wait, or someone else can attend to them.

 Out came our sweet, little Declan

 Another few pushes later, while I was standing and gripping my husband’s hands tightly, one of the nurses or midwife pulled the birthing ball out from under me.
 I pushed couple more times, and out came our sweet, little Declan.
-Our 9 lbs 8 oz baby was born at 10:13 am.
-I specifically remember Midwife Laura handing Declan to me from between my legs and saying, “grab your baby, Mama.”
+Our 9-pound, 8-ounce baby was born at 10:13 am.
+I specifically remember Midwife Laura handing Declan to me from between my legs and saying, “Grab your baby, Mama.”
 Andrew and I were in awe.
-It was one of the happiest, most joy filled moments of my life.
+It was one of the happiest, most joy-filled moments of my life.
 My dream came true—a natural, beautiful birth.
 And I didn’t even half to have stitches, ladies.
 I’ll be honest, prior to this experience, I would not have thought such a beautiful birth could happen in a hospital.
 Let me tell you, a beautiful birth can happen anywhere.
 You and your baby make it beautiful.

 - Listen to your body.
 Don’t feel like you have to labor or birth in any certain position.
 Listen to what your body tells you to do.

 - Work WITH your contractions, NOT against them.
 If you feel discomfort, work with that discomfort.
 Let that discomfort help you find a good position to be in to help your hips widen better.

 - Visualize your hips widening during every contraction.
 Visualize that sweet baby’s head moving down pushing your hips out wider and wider.
 Visualization was key for me.